jayantkishore/sigabrt-chatbot/data/nlu/flipkart_supercoins.md

  - What is SuperCoins Exchange program?
  - How often do conversion rates for SuperCoins Exchange change?
  - How can I access Exchange Partner reward programs as part of SuperCoins Exchange?
- - How do I avail/participate in SuperCoins Exchange program?
+ - How do I avail SuperCoins Exchange program?
  - What are SuperCoin Milestones?
  - When benefits are unlocked as part of SuperCoin Milestones, will there be deduction of SuperCoins?
  - How long will the benefit be unlocked as part of my SuperCoin Milestones?